 We have designed our platform to be easy to adopt and use with minimal to no support necessary.
 Any increased user demand for customer support could increase costs and harm our results of operations.
 In addition, as we continue to grow our operations and support our global user base, we need to be able to continue to provide efficient customer support that meets our customers' needs globally at scale.
 Paying users receive additional customer support features and the number of our paying users has grown significantly, which will put additional pressure on our support organization.
-For example, the number of paying users has grown from 8.8 million as of December 31, 2016, to 13.2 million as of March 31, 2019.
-If we are unable to provide efficient customer support globally at scale, our ability to grow our operations may be harmed and we may need to hire additional support personnel, which could harm our results of operations.
+For example, the number of paying users has grown significantly, which will put additional support personnel, which could efficient customer support globally at scale, our ability to grow our operations may be harmed and we may need to hire additional support personnel, which could harm our results of operations.
 Our new user signups are highly dependent on our business reputation and on positive recommendations from our existing users.
 Any failure to maintain high-quality customer support, or a market perception that we do not maintain high-quality customer support, could harm our reputation, business, results of operations, and financial condition.